 The X-T30 uses the famous Fujifilm X-Trans sensor, which produces JPEG images that look vivid and punchy straight out of camera – perfect if you’re not interested in spending much time post-processing.
 Although, if you are one for Photoshop, its RAW files are also pleasingly malleable, so the choice really is yours.
 The lack of in-body stabilisation does hold it back a bit, but the X-T30 ticks pretty much every other box at an outstanding price.

 Low-light cameras: What to consider

-As well as the camera’s sensor size and its megapixel count, the next thing to think about is a camera’s maximum ISO setting.
+The next thing to think about is a camera’s maximum ISO setting.
 This refers to the sensitivity level of the sensor, and is expressed as a number.
 A setting of ISO 100 is used in very bright conditions, and when you have less ambient light to work with, you can up the ISO to compensate.
 The higher a camera’s maximum ISO setting, the more capable it will be in low light – though performance at these levels can vary from camera to camera.
 There’s no good buying a model that can shoot at ISO 51,200 if image noise renders the shots you get at that setting completely unusable.
 Image stabilisation can also be critical, allowing you to use slower shutter speeds hand-held, again expanding light-gathering capabilities.

 Finally, it's important to consider what lenses you can use with a camera – you want to have access to lenses with wide maximum apertures, ideally f/2 or less.
 If you pick an interchangeable-lens camera you’ll be able to buy these; if you think you’d prefer a compact camera with a fixed lens, be sure to check its maximum aperture so you’ll know what you’ve got to work with.